-The curry paste, veggies and chicken is stirred, then the coconut milk and fish sauce is added, and just like that, the green curry is done.
+The curry paste, veggies, and chicken are stirred, then the coconut milk and fish sauce are added, and just like that, the green curry is done.

-By the way, joining a cooking class is a brilliant way to meet other travelers.
+By the way, joining a Thai cooking class, or any cooking class for that matter is a brilliant way to meet other travelers.
 I ended up hanging out with the girl next to me <— who was also a solo traveler.

 And this, my friends, is why I should not have waited, err, 8 MONTHS to write this post.
 Dang it.

-I simply cannot remember what’s in this snack-meal, but I think it was something with minced chicken… ish.
+I simply cannot remember what’s in this snack meal, but I’m sure it was something with minced chicken.